vanilophp/docs/contributions.md

 ## Pull Requests

-As of v0.1, please submit all PRs to the `master` branch only.
+As of v0.2, please submit all PRs to the `master` branch only.

-This will change as of v0.2.

 ### Coding Style